 The German village of Oberammergau is as commercial as it is cute — busy with tour groups and the venerable shops of the town's famous woodcarvers.
 It's just a 45-minute drive from the King's Castles, and several more sights are closer by: Ettal Monastery (with a splendid Baroque church), Linderhof Castle (a Baroque and Rococo palace also built by Ludwig II), and the German lift to the Zugspitze (Germany's highest mountain, with a view of over 400 peaks in four countries).

-Oberammergau is famous for its once-per-decade Passion Play — next performed in 2020 (tickets are easiest through a package deal).
+Oberammergau is famous for its once-per-decade Passion Play — next performed in 2030, after having skipped 2020 under coronavirus-related safety protocols (tickets are easiest through a package deal).
 Back in 1633, in the midst of the bloody Thirty Years' War and with horrifying plagues devastating entire cities, the people of Oberammergau promised God that if they were spared from extinction, they'd perform a play telling the story of Jesus' entry into Jerusalem, the Crucifixion, and the Resurrection every decade thereafter.
 The town survived, and the people of Oberammergau are still making good on the deal.
 Every 10 years, about half of the town's population (a cast of 2,000) are involved in the production of this extravagant five-hour Passion Play.

 Oberammergau is much sleepier in non–Passion Play years.
 It's always colorful, though, thanks to its elaborately painted houses — many depicting biblical and fairy-tale scenes — with the church spire's onion dome overhead.
 Shop windows and the local museum display crafts from this wood-carving mecca.
 For thrills, nearby attractions include a gondola, alpine coaster, summer luge, and swimming/sauna complex.